CAPSULE

 Automatic authorisation

-The Capsule band authorises operators at cleanroom doors by tracking their position in the facility.
+The Capsule band authorises operators at cleanroom doors.

 Lights ON!